ethantkoenig/lotsoffiles2/bible/kt/inherit.md

 ## Definition: ##

-The terms "inherit" and "inheritance" refer to receiving something valuable from a parent or other person because of a special relationship with that person.
-The "heir" is the person who receives the inheritance.
+The term "inherit" refers to receiving something valuable from a parent or other person because of a special relationship with that person.
+The "inheritance" is what is received.

 * A physical inheritance that is received may be money, land, or other kinds of property.
 * A spiritual inheritance is everything that God gives people who trust in Jesus, including blessings in the present life as well as eternal life with him.